Updated – 30th September 2025

 When these “glue systems” are unavailable, operations can stall even if the production floor itself remains technically functional.

-- Timing: Attacks launched over weekends or holidays are harder to contain, and controlled restarts of intertwined IT/OT systems typically take days, not hours.
+- Timing: Attacks launched over weekends or holidays are harder to contain and controlled restarts of intertwined IT/OT systems typically take days, not hours.

 - Preparedness: Many organisations plan for incident response, but far fewer invest in the ability to perform staged restarts across plants and partner networks.